ssokolow/game_launcher/README.rst

 .. _system launcher: http://standards.freedesktop.org/menu-spec/menu-spec-latest.html
 .. _XDG .desktop files: http://standards.freedesktop.org/desktop-entry-spec/latest/

-.. note:: Currently, it preserves no state.
-While the "Rename..." and "Hide"
-    options in the test GUI do work, they won't be remembered across restarts.
+**NOTE:** Currently, it preserves no state.
+While the "Rename..." and "Hide" options in the test GUI do work, they won't be remembered across restarts.

 Dependencies
 ============